Campbell Soup (NYSE:CPB) Issues FY 2022 Earnings Guidance

-Campbell Soup (NYSE:CPB) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $2.750-$2.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.870.
+Campbell Soup (NYSE:CPB) updated its FY 2022 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $2.750-$2.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.870.
 The company issued revenue guidance of $8.31 billion-$8.48 billion, compared to the consensus revenue estimate of $8.35 billion.

-Campbell Soup (NYSE:CPB) last released its quarterly earnings results on Tuesday, August 31st.
-The company reported $0.55 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.47 by $0.08.
-The company had revenue of $1.87 billion for the quarter, compared to analyst estimates of $1.81 billion.
+Campbell Soup (NYSE:CPB) last issued its quarterly earnings results on Tuesday, August 31st.
+The company reported $0.55 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.47 by $0.08.
+The company had revenue of $1.87 billion during the quarter, compared to the consensus estimate of $1.81 billion.
 Campbell Soup had a net margin of 11.82% and a return on equity of 30.73%.
-The firm’s revenue was down 11.1% on a year-over-year basis.
-During the same quarter last year, the business earned $0.63 earnings per share.
-Research analysts expect that Campbell Soup will post 2.77 EPS for the current fiscal year.
+The firm’s quarterly revenue was down 11.1% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.63 EPS.
+On average, sell-side analysts anticipate that Campbell Soup will post 2.77 EPS for the current year.

-A number of analysts have recently commented on the company.
-Bank of America cut their price objective on Campbell Soup from $45.00 to $42.00 and set an underperform rating for the company in a research report on Thursday, September 2nd.
-Credit Suisse Group reduced their price objective on shares of Campbell Soup from $46.00 to $41.00 and set a neutral rating for the company in a research report on Friday, August 27th.
-Jefferies Financial Group initiated coverage on shares of Campbell Soup in a research report on Wednesday, September 1st.
-They issued a hold rating and a $45.00 target price on the stock.
-Zacks Investment Research upgraded shares of Campbell Soup from a strong sell rating to a hold rating and set a $45.00 price target for the company in a research report on Tuesday, August 10th.
-Finally, Morgan Stanley cut their price objective on Campbell Soup from $48.00 to $46.00 and set an equal weight rating for the company in a research note on Thursday, September 2nd.
-One equities research analyst has rated the stock with a sell rating, eight have assigned a hold rating and one has given a buy rating to the company’s stock.
-According to data from MarketBeat, Campbell Soup presently has a consensus rating of Hold and a consensus price target of $46.80.
+CPB has been the subject of several recent analyst reports.
+Royal Bank of Canada dropped their price objective on Campbell Soup from $59.00 to $54.00 and set an outperform rating for the company in a research report on Thursday, September 2nd.
+Morgan Stanley dropped their target price on shares of Campbell Soup from $48.00 to $46.00 and set an equal weight rating for the company in a report on Thursday, September 2nd.
+Deutsche Bank Aktiengesellschaft decreased their price target on shares of Campbell Soup from $50.00 to $48.00 and set a hold rating on the stock in a report on Thursday, September 2nd.
+Piper Sandler downgraded shares of Campbell Soup from an overweight rating to a neutral rating and dropped their price objective for the company from $51.00 to $43.00 in a research note on Tuesday, August 24th.
+Finally, Credit Suisse Group decreased their target price on shares of Campbell Soup from $46.00 to $41.00 and set a neutral rating on the stock in a research note on Friday, August 27th.
+One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating and one has assigned a buy rating to the company.
+According to MarketBeat.com, the stock has an average rating of Hold and an average price target of $46.80.

-A hedge fund recently raised its stake in Campbell Soup stock.
-Morgan Stanley lifted its holdings in shares of Campbell Soup (NYSE:CPB) by 22.9% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 2,005,642 shares of the company’s stock after purchasing an additional 373,208 shares during the quarter.
-Morgan Stanley owned about 0.66% of Campbell Soup worth $91,437,000 as of its most recent filing with the Securities and Exchange Commission.
-52.09% of the stock is currently owned by institutional investors.
+An institutional investor recently raised its position in Campbell Soup stock.
+Morgan Stanley increased its position in shares of Campbell Soup (NYSE:CPB) by 22.9% during the second quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 2,005,642 shares of the company’s stock after buying an additional 373,208 shares during the quarter.
+Morgan Stanley owned about 0.66% of Campbell Soup worth $91,437,000 at the end of the most recent quarter.
+Institutional investors and hedge funds own 52.09% of the company’s stock.

 Campbell Soup Co engages in manufacture and marketing of convenience food products such as soup, simple meals, snacks, and healthy beverages.
 It operates through the following segments: Meals and Beverages, and Snacks.
 The Meals and Beverages segment includes the retail and food service businesses in the U.S., Canada and Latin America.